 Councillor Lees was invited to speak as seconder of the proposal.
-She said that there had been absolutely no political interference in the draft Local Plan, as deals between members would result in a failed Local Plan as per previous attempts, and the proposals put forward were based on evidence.
-She said the LPLG would be reconstituted and that a rolling programme of public meetings would be introduced in future.
+She said that there had been absolutely no political interference in the draft Local Plan and the proposals put forward were based on evidence.
 Residents were urged to respond to the consultation as each comment would be taken into account and community events would be scheduled in due course to help inform the public.
 Each settlement in the district had experienced speculative development but the Regulation 18 consultation would give people an opportunity to have their say.
 She said the National Planning Policy Framework (NPPF) stated that at this stage, the draft Local Plan held no weight.